storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

+---
+title: Credential Management
+docId: aish4shuiheeZaig

+metadata:
+  title: Credential Management
+  description: Credential Management

+weight: 5
+---

 (user-guide-credentials-management)=

 # Credential management

-Users will need to specify their credentials for their cloud storage accounts in order to fully use cunoFS.
+Users will need to specify their credentials for their cloud storage accounts in order to fully use Object Mount.
 {code}`cuno creds` allows users to import and manage their credentials for supported cloud providers.
 Credentials are stored in {code}`"${XDG_CONFIG_HOME}"/cuno/creds` by default (or {code}`~/.config/cuno/creds` if {code}`XDG_CONFIG_HOME` is not set).